tamarin-prover/tamarin-prover/src/006_protocol-specification-processes.md

   processes may read and update a common memory.

-There is a hidden feature for experts: inline multiset-rewrite rules:  `[l] --[a]-> r; P` is a valid process, which reduces to `P` if the rule applies in the current state.
-We advice for the use
+There is a hidden feature for experts: inline multiset-rewrite rules:  `[l] --[a]-> r; P` is a valid process.
+Embedded rules apply if their preconditions apply (i.e., the facts on the left-hand-side are present) **and** the process is reduced up to this rule.
+If the rule applies in the current state, the process reduces to `P`.
+We advice to avoid these rules whenever possible, as they run counter to the aim of SAPIC: to provide clear, provably correct high-level abstractions for the modelling of protocols.
+Note also that the state-manipulation constructs `lookup x as v`, `insert x,y` and `delete x` manage state by emitting actions `IsIn(x,y')`, `Insert(x,y)` and `Delete(x)` and enforcing their proper semantics via restrictions.
+For example: an action `IsIn(x,y)`, which expresses a succesful lookup, requires that previously, and action `Insert(x,y)` occurred, and that in between, no other action `Insert(x,y')` or `Delete(x)` changed the global store at position `x`.
+Hence the global store is distinct from the set of facts in the current state.

 ## Syntactic sugar